 1. Being In Love Has A Lot To Do With Brain Chemistry

-"Being 'in love' has a lot of different meanings, but it's usually a feeling that's caused by brain chemistry changes that happen in the first one to three years of a relationship and then starts to fade," David Bennett, certified counselor and relationship expert, tells Bustle.
+"Being 'in love' has a lot of different meanings, but it's usually a feeling that's caused by brain chemistry changes that happen in the first one to three years of a relationship and then starts to fade," David Bennett, a certified counselor and relationship expert, tells Bustle.
 This, he says, is known as "puppy love" or infatuation.
 During this period, your brain chemistry causes you to ignore red flags in order for you to see your partner in the best possible way.
 The problem here, however, is it eventually fades unless you both make an effort to keep the spark alive.

 Unconditional love, on the other hand, is less of a feeling and more of a choice.
 "It is choosing to love, commit, and stay with your partner even when the blissful feelings fade," Bennett says.
 "In fact there is research that shows simply valuing commitment and desiring it is a great predictor of whether a relationship will last."
 In other words, being in love with someone doesn't always mean you're in it for the long haul.